jaybee84/benchscofi/README.md

 This repository is a part of the EU-funded [RECeSS project](https://recess-eu-project.github.io) (#101102016), and hosts the implementations and / or wrappers to published implementations of collaborative filtering-based algorithms for easy benchmarking.

+## Install R and MATLAB

+Or ignore method "LRSSL", ...

 ## Install the latest release

 Install [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)